-17. Set up a homework station.
+18. Set up a homework station at home.

 Our family’s routine: come home, empty your backpack, wash your hands, get a snack, and start your homework.
 Then play.
 It’s non-negotiable and they know what to expect because they’ve been doing it since Day 1.

-18. Have a designated spot to hang up backpacks.
+19. Have a designated spot to hang up backpacks.

 The easiest way to avoid it is to have a pre-determined out-of the way spot, with a hook for each kid’s backpack.

 It’s easy to empty and it’s easy to refill for school the next day.

-19. Clean out their backpacks everyday.
+20. Clean out their backpacks every day.

-We look at all their work so you can see what they’ve been learning in school.
+We look at all their work so we can see what they’ve been learning in school.
 A lot of erase marks or teacher marks on their work is a communication to you that they’re not yet understanding what is being taught.

-20. Sign the forms you get right away and stick them back into their backpacks before you forget.
+21. Sign the forms you get right away and stick them back into their backpacks before you forget.

 You do not want to be scrambling in the morning or the only parent who didn’t sign the field trip permission slip.

-21. Plan a special first day of school dinner and serve their favorite meal to celebrate their big first day!
+22. Plan a special first day of school dinner and serve their favorite meal to celebrate their big first day.

 Celebrate the success of their first day and your first day sending them off to school.

-Sending your kiddo off to school for the first time can be traumatic for parents.
+Because sending your kiddo off to school for the first time can be traumatic for parents.

-But if you’re prepared and your child is prepared, it’ll go a lot smoother.
+But if you’re prepared, and your child is prepared, it’ll go a lot smoother.